deepsight/C2Centipede/README.md

 2)Generate your meterpreter, empire or other trojan pointing to localhost and the port specified on the -p argument (in this case 2233)

 3)Run the trojan

+## Supported C2 routes

+The C2 communication can be routed through many hosts.
+They can be setup when executing the c2centipede client with the -s or -t flags.

+Direct or connections through HTTP proxies (like FRP) can be specified as ip:port e.g. "-s 123.123.123.123:2222 222.333.45.23:80"

+Domain fronting can be specified in the following format: -s fronted{hightrustdomain.com{evilhost.yourcdnprovider.com fronted{anotherdomain.com{evilhost.yourcdnprovider.com fronted{anotherhightrustdomain.com{evilhost.anothercdn.com

+Flubot DGA can be used to bootstrap your C2 connection, the syntax is flubot{seed{numberofdomains{port This is based on this great post: https://securityblog.switch.ch/2021/06/19/android-flubot-enters-switzerland/

+## TODO
+Treat this as alpha quality code, it's meant to be a PoC for beaconing evasion.
+I have tested very basic functionality for doing C2 comms through webdav, so this might come later.